microsoftgraph/msgraph-sdk-powershell/src/Identity.Devices/Identity.Devices/docs/v1.0/New-MgDevice.md

   - `[Key <Byte[]>]`: For internal use only
   - `[Type <Int32?>]`: For internal use only

-BODYPARAMETER <IMicrosoftGraphDevice1>: Represents an Azure Active Directory object.
+BODYPARAMETER <IMicrosoftGraphDevice>: Represents an Azure Active Directory object.
 The directoryObject type is the base type for many other directory entity types.
   - `[DeletedDateTime <DateTime?>]`:
   - `[Id <String>]`: Read-only.
   - `[AccountEnabled <Boolean?>]`: true if the account is enabled; otherwise, false.
 Required.